or-ben-harosh/genius_mcp/README.md

 ## Overview

-The Genius MCP Server enables AI assistants like Claude to fetch complete song lyrics and detailed annotations from Genius.com.
-Perfect for music analysis, lyric interpretation, and understanding the stories behind your favorite songs.
+The Genius MCP Server enables AI assistants like Claude to fetch complete song lyrics, detailed annotations, and comprehensive music metadata from Genius.com.
+Perfect for music analysis, lyric interpretation, artist research, and understanding the stories behind your favorite songs.

 ### How It Works